Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Rank One Perturbation Supported by a Circle and a Point in

-After all these preliminary steps together with a version of Trotter-Kato theorem, quoted in Appendix A (see also \cite{rajeevdimock}), it follows that the limit $R(\epsilon, E)$ converges strongly to $R(E)$ as $\epsilon \to 0^+$ for all complex numbers $E$ except the interval $[0, \infty)$ and $\det \Phi(E)\neq 0$.
-Moreover, there exists a self-adjoint operator $H(\mu)$ such that $R(E)=(H(\mu)-z)^{-1}$ and the matrix $\Phi$ for complex values are defined through its analytic continuation, given by
+Using the above preliminary steps together with a version of Trotter-Kato theorem, quoted in Appendix (see also \cite{rajeevdimock}), it follows that the limit $R(\epsilon, E)$ converges strongly to $R(E)$ as $\epsilon \to 0^+$ for all complex numbers $E$ except for the interval $[0, \infty)$ and for the values satisfying $\det \Phi(E)\neq 0$.
+Moreover, there exists a self-adjoint operator $H_{a \Gamma}$ such that $R(E)=(H_{a \Gamma}-E)^{-1}$ and the matrix $\Phi$ for complex values are defined through its analytic continuation, given by